 An impairment loss is recognized in the amount by which the carrying amount of an asset or a CGU exceeds its recoverable amount.
-When the recoverable amount of a CGU to which goodwill has been allocated is lower than the CGU's carrying amount, the related goodwill is first impaired.
 Any excess amount of impairment is recognized and attributed to assets in the CGU, prorated to the carrying amount of each asset in the CGU.

-An impairment loss recognized in prior periods for non-financial assets with finite useful lives and intangible assets having an indefinite useful life, other than goodwill, can be reversed through the consolidated statements of (loss) earnings to the extent that the carrying amount at the date that the impairment is reversed does not exceed what the amortized cost would have been had the impairment not been recognized.
+An impairment loss recognized in prior periods for non-financial assets with finite useful lives and intangible assets having an indefinite useful life, can be reversed through the consolidated statements of loss to the extent that the carrying amount at the date that the impairment is reversed does not exceed what the amortized cost would have been had the impairment not been recognized.